-On 23 January 1879 hundreds of Zulu warriors, injured during the battle at Rorke’s Drift the previous day, were murdered by victorious Redcoats.
+On 23 January 1879 hundreds of Zulu warriors, injured during the battle at Rorke’s Drift the previous day, were murdered by British troops.

 RORKE’S DRIFT – THE BATTLE

-One hundred and fifty well armed British troops, a tiny fraction of an invasion force assembled to seize Zululand, proved more than a match for a much larger force of Zulus armed with iron tipped hardwood spears and cow-hide shields.
+One hundred and fifty well armed British redcoats, a tiny fraction of an invasion force assembled to seize Zululand, proved more than a match for a much larger force of Zulus, armed with iron tipped hardwood spears and cow-hide shields.
 Seventeen British soldiers were killed and ten wounded.
 The Zulus suffered far greater casualties.
-At least 351 died during the fighting, excluding those whose bodies might not have been found, and many hundreds more lay seriously wounded in close proximity to the outpost.
+At least 351 died during the fighting and many hundreds more lay seriously wounded in close proximity to the outpost.

 RORKE’S DRIFT – THE MASSACRE

-What the film of the battle never showed, was the subsequent slaughter of the wounded Zulus, the day after the battle.
+What the film of the battle never showed was the subsequent slaughter of the wounded Zulus, the day after the battle.
 Some were shot, some were hung, a few were burned alive, and other clubbed or bayoneted to death.
-Inspector George Mansel of the Natal Mounted Police declared that the incident was ‘as deliberate a bit of butchery as I ever saw.’1
+Inspector George Mansel of the Natal Mounted Police declared that what happened was ‘as deliberate a bit of butchery as I ever saw.’1

-Commandant Hamilton-Browne of the Third Natal Native Contingent, confessed that his soldiers – a mixture of allied African troops, non-commissioned officers and British troops of the 24th Regiment of Foot, ‘quickly drew these fields and killed them (the Zulus) with bayonet, (rifle) butt and assegai (enemy spears – in order to conserve ammunition).’
+Commandant Hamilton-Browne of the Third Natal Native Contingent, confessed that his soldiers – a mixture of allied African troops, non-commissioned officers and British troops of the 24th Regiment of Foot, ‘quickly drew these fields and killed them (the Zulus) with bayonet, (rifle) butt and assegai (Zulu spears they picked up and used in order to conserve ammunition).’

 Reflecting on the murders, he commented that ‘it was beastly but there was nothing else to do.
 War is war and savage war is the worst of the lot,’ and sought to excuse the orgy of killings as being motivated by ‘a pitch of fury by the sights they had seen in the morning,’2 even if the corpses of their comrades around the outpost had been far outnumbered by the Zulu bodies ‘piled up in heaps.’3